-Some will easily argue that this is not something that they find important to consider when making the choice as it doesn’t apply to them (given the scenario of paying $65,000 per year was for a particularly large site).
+Some will easily argue that this is not something that they find important to consider when making a choice as it doesn’t apply to them (given the scenario of paying $65,000 per year for a particularly large site).
 But this completely misses the point.

 The entire point is the principle that this can happen.

-It is very difficult to wholeheartedly recommend, let alone even consider, to choose to build a website, whether it’s something super simple as a personal website through to building the platform that your business will grow to rely on in an ecosystem you can’t control, in an environment that isn’t portable, and somewhere that has demonstrated through the above scenario (and many others, including shutting sites down without warning).
+It is very difficult to recommend wholeheartedly, let alone even consider, to choose to build a website, whether it’s something super simple as a personal website through building the platform that your business will grow to rely on in an ecosystem you can’t control, in an environment that isn’t portable, and somewhere that has demonstrated through the above scenario (and many others, including shutting sites down without warning).